arkhn/identity-provider/LOGIN_FLOW.md

 - ## Instantiating a ClientOAuth2

-  As we said, we used a library called `client-oauth2` instead of implementing manually all the interaction between the different parties.
+  As we said, we used a library called `client-oauth2` instead of implementing manually all the interactions between the different parties.
 Here is how to instantiate a client

   ```js
   export const authClient = new ClientOAuth2({